DevAndersen/secure-hashing-and-salting-library/README.md

-# secure-hashing-and-salting-library
+# Secure hashing and salting library for .NET
-A small, flexible .NET library for secure hashing and salting.
+A small, flexible .NET library for secure hashing and salting, written in C#.

+## License

+GNU General Public License 3